 - Product Placement: The infamous episode "The One With Pottery Barn", which features Rachel redecorating Phoebe's apartment in all Pottery Barn products and having to lie to her about where she purchased them, and has been snarkily described as a half hour Pottery Barn commercial.
 To this day, Pottery Barn claims to see a spike in their sales every single time that episode airs.

 - Put on a Bus to Hell: Poor, poor David.
 During his first few appearances, he was shown to be a kind and compassionate person with a stable career and genuine affection for Phoebe.
-However, once it was decided that Mike would be her permanent love interest, David was immediately transformed into a pathetic loser who bombed his research in Minsc and could barely utter a simple "Hello" without stuttering.
-And then, once he finally proposes to Phoebe, she gives him a very callous rejection (clearly forgetting that she was the one who originally convinced him to go to Minsc in the first place), and he storms out.
+However, once it was decided that Mike would be her permanent love interest, David was immediately transformed into a pathetic loser who bombed his research in Minsk and could barely utter a simple "Hello" without stuttering.
+And then, once he finally proposes to Phoebe, she gives him a very callous rejection (clearly forgetting that she was the one who originally convinced him to go to Minsk in the first place), and he storms out.
 Never to be seen or even mentioned again.

 - Punch a Wall: Parodied.

 Ross: [explaining why his life sucks] ...And then none of this would have happened, and I wouldn't have put my fist through the wall!

 Rachel: You put your fist through the wall?

 Ross: No, I missed and hit the door.
 But it opened really hard!